 That is why we need your help.

-Look at the pictures and the video to see what the school is like.
+Look at the pictures to see what the school is like.